cryptomakerbr/keygen_licensing_tools/README.md

     exit(1)
 ```

 ### Testing

 To run the keygen_licensing_tools unit tests, check out this repository and do

 ```
 tox
 ```

 ### License

-keygen_licensing_tools is published under the [MIT
+This software is published under the [MIT
 license](https://en.wikipedia.org/wiki/MIT_License).